matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Secure Channel.md

 Receive Message:
 1) Check that the length of the ciphertext is at least 36 bytes
 2) Split the ciphertext `t` into `t` and `i`
+3) Generate the keystream
+4) Decrypt the message and MAC field and split the two
+5) Recompute the authentication
+6) Verify the authentication
 ```python
 # @params S secure session state, t text received, x protocol data to be auth'd
 # Return m the message that was sent